 Discuss the causes and characteristics of waves and tides

 Understand the impact of human activity on the oceans

 Appreciate the great variety of marine life

-I am on campus every day EXCEPT Tuesday this semester with office hours on Wednesday from 1:15 to 2:15 and Thursday from 10 to 11:30.
-If you need help, but cannot meet during my official office hours, then e-mail me to set an appointment for a different time to meet.
+I am on campus Tuesday, Thursday, and Friday this semester with official office hours on Tuesdays and Thursdays from 9:15 to 10:15. if you need help, but cannot meet during my official office hours, then e-mail me to set an appointment for a different time to meet (click here for my fall schedule so that you know when I might be available).
 Here is my information:

 office: Placer Hall 1018

 Alternatively, I have some Student Assistants who are available to help you, here are their office hours:

 Dave Hart (also helps during class on selected Tuesdays)